Placenta accreta spectrum: Conservative management

 As mentioned earlier, methotrexate has been used to assist in placenta re-absorption in cases of placenta in situ.
 It has shown success in helping to decrease the vascularity of the uterus after pregnancy.
 However, women on methotrexate can not breastfeed, which can negatively impact maternal bonding, neonatal attachment, and postpartum depression.

-It is highly advised that those seeking conservative management (leaving the placenta in situ) are deeply knowledgeable in regards to the short and long term risks, as well as the need for close and lengthy monitoring and after delivery through appropriate counseling.
-Despite the many risks, if management is successful and carefully monitored, it can lead to good outcomes in regards to PAS.
+Conservative management, in which the placenta is left in situ, requires consideration of both short- and long-term risks and prolonged postoperative monitoring.
+Appropriate counseling is recommended before this approach is undertaken.
+Although the approach carries potential risks, carefully monitored conservative management has been associated with favorable outcomes in some cases of placenta accreta spectrum (PAS).

-Health Inequalities
+Health inequalities

 There does not exist much research regarding health inequalities related to women with Placenta Accreta Spectrum (PAS).
 However, majority of research present has discovered that there is no difference in health inequalities within PAS maternal outcomes for neonatal morbidity, timing of diagnosis, and planned multidisciplinary care, among different racial and ethnic groups.
 This remained true even after data was adjusting for factors such as income, age, institution and BMI.
 Furthermore, there has been found that there is no correlation between social vulnerability and morbidity associated with PAS.

 The lack of ethnic and racial health inequalities and social vulnerability in relation to PAS is good news; however, research needs to be conducted to discover if other factors such as income, socioeconomic status, and access to healthcare can lead to PAS health inequalities.
 This research will be beneficial especially for vulnerable populations, such as migrants, since they are exposed to factors that could lead to poorer pregnancy outcomes.

 Epidemiology

 The reported incidence of placenta accreta has increased from approximately 0.8 per 1000 deliveries in the 1980s to 3 per 1000 deliveries in the past decade.

-Incidence has been increasing with increased rates of cesarean deliveries, with rates of 1 in 4,027 pregnancies in the 1970s, 1 in 2,510 in the 1980s, and 1 in 533 for 1982–2002.
-In 2002, ACOG estimated that incidence has increased 10-fold over the past 50 years.
+Reported incidence has been increasing with increased rates of caesarean deliveries, with rates of 1 in 4,027 pregnancies in the 1970s, 1 in 2,510 in the 1980s, and 1 in 533 for 1982–2002.
+In 2002, ACOG estimated that incidence had increased 10-fold over the past 50 years.
 The risk of placenta accreta in future deliveries after cesarean section is 0.4-0.8%.
 For patients with placenta previa, risk increases with number of previous cesarean sections, with rates of 3%, 11%, 40%, 61%, and 67% for the first, second, third, fourth, and fifth or greater number of cesarean sections.

+A 2016 study found that placenta accreta affected 1 in 272 women with a birth-related hospital discharge diagnosis in the US, higher than any previous published study.

+Information on the frequency of development of placenta accreta and its complications is not collected.
+In 2026 it was reported that studies in the US and Israel suggested a prevalence as high as one in 111 of all pregnant women.

-It is extremely important for pregnant mothers to be aware of this condition, its risk factors, treatment and management, to ensure their health and the health of their baby, and prevent complications throughout the pregnancy.
+It is extremely important for pregnant women to be aware of this condition, its risk factors, treatment and management, to ensure their health and the health of their baby, and prevent complications throughout the pregnancy.